rchillyard/TableParser/README.md

 V1.0.6 -> V1.0.7
 * build.sbt: changed scalaVersion to 2.12.8
-* CellParser: parametric type T is now covariant;
+* CellParser: parametric type _T_ is now covariant;
-* CellParsers: added new method cellParserOptionNonEmptyString;
+* CellParsers: added new method _cellParserOptionNonEmptyString_;
-    then for each of the cellParserN methods, the signature has had an optional fields parameter to allow explicit field naming;
+    then for each of the _cellParserN_ methods, the signature has had an defaultable _fields_ parameter to allow explicit field naming;
-* Reflection: changed the message to refer to the cellParserN signatures;
+* Reflection: changed the message to refer to the _cellParserN_ signatures;
-* README.md: fixed some issues with the doc regarding the MovieTableParser;
+* README.md: fixed some issues with the doc regarding the _MovieTableParser_;
     added new features above.

 V1.0.5 -> V1.0.6